In Godhra, Bilkis Bano convicts felicitated by RSS member soon after their release

 A day after the convicts were released, when Scroll.in visited Randhikpur village, almost everyone spoke of the men’s “respectable backgrounds”, alleging that “an NGO had framed them”.

 Outside Shah’s home, there was a constant stream of visitors, most of them neighbours.
-While some were ushered in, others left after exchanging quick pleasantries with Shah at the grocery store the family runs on the ground floor of their house, others were ushered in.
+While some were ushered in, others left after exchanging quick pleasantries with Shah at the grocery store the family runs on the ground floor of their house.

 Shah, a soft-spoken slight man with a receding hairline, seemed eager to talk.
 He insisted he had not done “anything at all”.
 He and his co-convicts belonged to “good families”, he said.
 He cited his background as evidence: a lawyer by training, he used to practise in the Godhra sessions court before he was arrested in the case.
 Shah even went on to claim that in 2002, Randhikpur, a Hindu-majority village with a sprinkling of Muslims, had seen no violence at all.